 Lunchtime activities were considered to be one of the best aspects of the BEI as they gave the pupils something to do with their friends at lunchtime.
 There was also a good selection of activities available at most schools that were well attended, and that those attending appeared to enjoy greatly.
-The following quotes illustrate one focus group's opinion on the best aspects of the BEI:
+The following quotes illustrates one focus group's opinion on the best aspects of the BEI: Glasgow Centre for Population Health

-...you get to have a laugh and all that and you don't need to just go outside in the cold, you can actually do something at lunchtime.
+... you get to have a laugh and all that and you don't need to just go outside in the cold, you can actually do something at lunchtime.